ansys/ansys-sphinx-theme/doc/source/coding_style.rst

 Imports Best-Practice
 ---------------------

+Following the `PEP8 guidelines <https://www.python.org/dev/peps/pep-0008/#imports>`_,
-Imports should be added at the top of the file and should be grouped in the following order:
+imports should be added at the top of the file and should be grouped in the following order:

 1. Standard library imports.
 2. Related third party imports.